Elon Musk Hates Advertising and P&G Is Listening

 If you’re a marketer, it isn’t enough to say the airline handled things poorly, which they certainly did.
 Now every company with any consumer savvy knows if you serve the public, this could happen to you.
 Too many customers with too many attitudes and an anti-business and anti-establishment angst is waiting for any company dealing with the public to make one mistake.
 One day people are on line waiting to buy your product, the next day you’re a pariah.

 For major consumer brands, this is a nightmare.
 That is why we can’t afford to simply laugh at United’s example (Delta had the same thing happen, without the benefit of a video, the following week).
-The economic value of a brand is dependent on how vulnerable you are and how adept you are at managing your brand on social media.
+The economic value of a brand is dependent on how vulnerable you are on social media.
 That is like saying the house you bought is only as valuable as the quality of the local fire department.

 Rise of the raters

 Digital reviews aren’t legal tender, they are what your enemies or fans have to say.
 The incentive for the enemy to say something bad is much greater than for your fans to say good things.
 Therein lies the problem.
 Then, reviews remain forever in the digital newsfeed.